rakovpublic/jneopallium/README.md

 #Phases:
 1. Make core.
 It will implement just core concepts without distributed mode and neuron nets synchronization.
 2. Add simple java distributed part with neuron nets synchronization.
+3. Genrate maven artifacts, host javadocs
-3. Add containers(docker/kubernetes) and infrastructure scripts python/shell.
+4. Add containers(docker/kubernetes) and infrastructure scripts python/shell.
-4. Design and implement open stack cluster integration.
+5. Design and implement open stack cluster integration.
-5. Add neuron net graphic designer which will collect data about implemented classes and will pass to graphic plugin for eclipse and/or idea.
+6. Add neuron net graphic designer which will collect data about implemented classes and will pass to graphic plugin for eclipse and/or idea.
-6. Add cuda distributed mode.
+7. Add cuda distributed mode.
-7. Add aws lambda distributed mode.
+8. Add aws lambda distributed mode.
-8. Design and implement amazon cluster integration.
+9. Design and implement amazon cluster integration.

 p.s.
 Fill free to contatct me.
 I am looking for contributors for this project. p.p.s.
 Great thanks to kafedra of Informatics in Kharkiv National University of Radio and Electronics, Eugen Putiatin, Helen Matat, Tatiana Sinelnikova.